History of the NFL championship: 1933–1965: NFL Championship Game

 Starting with the 1934 game the winning team received the Ed Thorp Memorial Trophy.
 The trophy was named after Ed Thorp, a noted referee, rules expert, and sporting goods dealer.
 Thorp died in 1934 and a large, traveling trophy was made that year, passed along from champion to champion each season with each championship team's name inscribed on it.
 Teams would also receive a replica trophy.
 The trophy was last awarded to the Minnesota Vikings in 1969.

 Late in the 1940 season, NFL President Carl Storck announced that sudden death periods would be authorized for any playoff game needed to decide either division title.
 It was emphasized that this did not apply to the final championship game, which would crown co-champions in the event of a tie.
 While a shared championship was deemed an acceptable solution, it must have become obvious that an elimination game leading to the championship must necessarily produce a winner.
 Commissioner Elmer Layden approved a similar arrangement for the 1941 season, with the same limitation.
 A coin toss would decide possession of the Ed Thorp trophy that accompanied the league title should the championship game result in a tie.

-Sudden death overtime was finally approved for the NFL championship game in 1946 and has remained in effect ever since.
+Sudden death overtime was finally approved for the NFL championship game in 1946.
 The first playoff game requiring overtime was the 1958 NFL Championship Game.

 The 1955 and 1960 NFL championship games were played on Monday afternoons, Christmas having fallen on a Sunday in those years.